Cellular

 Conclusion

-My iPhone support iMessage, and all smartphones supports RCS and SMS.
+My iPhone support iMessage, and both smartphones supports RCS and SMS.
 Also, I can make and receive calls, but any international calls will be done with the iPhone.
 Since the Razr supports a single nano-SIM slot, I can adapt to that carrier’s requirement even though I feel every carrier should support eSIM.
 However, with the Razr’s carrier a lifeline provider, I am guessing they are assuming that all of their customers will have support for a physical SIM card.